jm4853/gptcli/README.md

 # gptcli
 This is a very basic console that wraps a small portion of OpenAI's API You need your own OpenAI API key to use this program.
-You'll also need to set it as an environment variable with the following command:
+You'll also need to set it as an environment variable with the following command (for linux, goodluck if you're using windows):
 ```
  $ export OPENAI_API_KEY=<your api key>
 ```